CtrlK

 Progressive Disclosure

 The content is well-structured with clear headers and logical sections, but it's a fairly long single file with no references to supporting materials.
-The categorization criteria, output template, and important notes could potentially be split into referenced files for better token efficiency.
-However, for a standalone skill with no bundle, the inline organization is reasonable.
+The categorization criteria, output template, and important notes could potentially be split into referenced files for a cleaner overview.
+However, for a skill of this complexity, keeping it in one file is defensible.

 2 / 3